Updated: 24 July 2024

-With COP27 in full swing, the term net zero will be making an appearance across social media and the news more than ever.
+With the new Labour Government pledging to make Britain ‘a clean energy superpower’, the term ‘net zero’ is appearing on social media and the news more than ever.
 It’s baked into Government targets, NHS Operational guidelines and corporate legislation.
 So, it’s not going anywhere.

 Carbon neutral is when you calculate the amount of emissions you generate, and then purchase carbon credits, or offsets, equal to that amount.
 Think of it a bit like breaking even.